mediamicroservices/mm/README.md

     * If you use option n, your command will look like this: `makeresourcespace -n [input]`.
     * If you use option e, your command will look like this: `makeresourcespace -e -d [path/to/directory] [input]`.
     * If you use option -E, your command will look like this: `makeresourcespace -E [input]`.

-#### makeslate
-* makeslate creates a slate to be inserted before a broadcast program begins.
-To use makeslate at your own institution, you will have to manually edit the file based on your institutional needs. makeslate writes a short .mov file to your desktop. to run makeslate, your command will look like this: `makeslate [input]`.

 #### makeyoutube
 * makeyoutube creates a high quality h264 file from a video file or package input.
 Your command will look like this: `makeyoutube [input]`.